CodePath-Project404/Dating_Project_2021/README.md

     * User can view a feed of photos
     * User can like or dislike the photo
 * Filter
-    * User can set age and distance range
+    * User can search advance using gender filter
 * Creation
     * User can post a photo
 * Chat